Apple Inc. [AAPL] – A safe no matter how short-term sentiments looks

-Apple Inc.[AAPL] stock saw a move by -3.47% on Thursday, touching 62.82 million.
+Apple Inc.[AAPL] stock saw a move by 2.66% on Thursday, touching 37.6 million.
 Based on the recent volume, Apple Inc. stock traders appear to be active.
 The most recent trading volume of AAPL shares recorded 4.43B shares, which represents the daily volume of traded shares.
-Analysts estimates state that Apple Inc. [AAPL] stock could reach median target price of $343.00.

 Apple Inc. [NASDAQ:AAPL]: Analyst Rating and Earnings